 - Aluminum is capable to handle various surface treatments with a wide range of designs and colors, making the final product look durable and attractive to be used for different devices.

 TYPES OF HEAT SINKS

-Custom aluminum extrusion is done keeping the requirements in mind.
-As heat sinks are widely used to create cooling equipment, here are the types of aluminum extrusion heat sinks:
+Keeping the requirements in mind, heat sinks are widely used to create cooling equipment, here are the different types of aluminum heat sinks: